 4. A Grilling Tool Set

-For dads who love cooking outdoors, a simple grilling tool set can be a very practical gift.
-It’s something he can use during family barbecues and summer gatherings.
+For dads who enjoy cooking outdoors, a grilling tool set is both practical and exciting.
+It’s something he can use during family barbecues, weekend gatherings, or special celebrations.

 5. A Handwritten Letter